ThatsVie/atlas-web_front_end/accessibility/README.md

 **To test these changes:**

-- **Open `fix-a11y/01-index.html` in your web browser.**
 - **Use the Axe Chrome Extension:**
    - Install the Axe Chrome Extension from the Chrome Web Store.
    - Open `fix-a11y/01-index.html` in your browser.
    - Open Chrome DevTools
    - Navigate to the "Axe" tab in DevTools.
-   - Click "Analyze" to run the accessibility checks.
+   - Click "Scan" to run the accessibility checks.

 - **Review the Results:**
    - Check for color contrast issues and other accessibility concerns.
    - Follow the suggestions provided by Axe to fix any issues.